hi-18-K/TODO_Manager/README.md

 so this is our TODO_Manager (which can be used for monthy or annual task setting or day today task management with slight modifications)
 :cowboy_hat_face:

+->our project with name TODO_Manager(can be used personal manager/assistant).

+->we can further add functionality of budget planning etc with it also can add it with some chrome extensions for eg- for setting reminders!! :thinking:

-We have not yet deployed it but prepared both front-end and back-end!
+We have not yet deployed it but prepared both front-end and back-end! (running out of time but are working on the same and will be back with the same soon!)

 for running the system in your local environment follow the instructions:-
 1) clone the repository in your local environment.
-2) start commandline interface.
+2) start command-line interface.
 3) change path to the project directory.
-4) run the project by command:- python manage.py runserver.
+4) run the project by command:- 'python manage.py runserver'.
 5) on your browser open localhost:8000 to check out the apps functionality.

 Next is explanation of files stack:-
-->here we have created a project with name TODO_Manager(can be used oersonal manager/assistant).

-->we can further add functionality of budget planning etc with it also can add it with some chrome extensions for eg- for setting reminders!! :thinking:

 ->an django app named users(where we ahve placed all the template pages- registration, login, logout, home ie index).